uroybd/topobon/src/site/notes/Personal/Reading/Books/Read/Silence by Shūsaku Endō.md

 Since I have not read it in Japanese, I can't talk about Endō's writing quality with much confidence.
 However, I think readers will agree with me on his ability to create symbolic archetypal characters whose importance lies in their manifestation of one quality, or vice, or a crisis.
 Over and over again throughout the book, they play the same role of a coward, kind, or heroic person.
 The book contains some such very powerful archetypes.

 His intellectual honesty is particularly praiseworthy.
 He understood the problem of a foreign religion such as Christianity must face in a culture that is in many cases diametrically opposite to its European counterpart.
+Japanese empire was as oppressive as any of that time.
+Buddhism in their hand is just another justificationto oppress and no solace to the poot.
+On the other hand,  European seafarers are not very bright example of Christianity.
+However, the love of Christ have some appeal to the unloved ones.
 Brutality and suppression are just side effects.
 The problem is deeper, and Endō faced it with much sincerity.

 > [!note] Notes and Highlights from the Book
 > (Notes:: [[Personal/Reading/Notes and Highlights/Silence by Shūsaku Endō\|Silence by Shūsaku Endō]])

 > [!info] About Silence by Shūsaku Endō
 > <img src="https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1503294393i/25200.jpg" style=" float: left; width: 150px; height: auto; margin-right: 1em;" /> Silence is a 1966 novel of theological and historical fiction by Japanese author Shūsaku Endō.
 It tells the story of a Jesuit missionary sent to 17th century Japan, who endures persecution in the time of Kakure Kirishitan that followed the defeat of the Shimabara Rebellion.

+[^1]: Initially, I used the term 'Christian Novel' to both this and Barabbas like most other people.
+However, I believe, this term is narrow in scope, emphasize on the propaganda part more than the aesthetics, and doesn't do full justice to these works.